 Both instant oats and traditional old-fashioned rolled oats contain the same single ingredient: oats!
 Instant oats are simply smaller and thinner than rolled oats.
 That allows them to soften faster, which gives your healthy peach oatmeal breakfast cake its incredibly moist and tender texture!

 Tip: You can usually find instant oats in containers right next to the old-fashioned rolled oats at the grocery store!

 Hint: I also included my favorite gluten-free options in the Notes section of this recipe, if you prefer to make your healthy peach oatmeal snack cake gluten-free.
-Just remember to use gluten-free instant oats, like this!
+Just remember to use certified gluten-free instant oats, like this!

-Just remember, it’s really important to measure the oats and flour correctly, using this method or a kitchen scale. (← That’s the one I own!)
+Also, it’s really important to measure the oats and flour correctly, using this method or a kitchen scale. (← That’s the one I own!)
 Too much of either ingredient will make your breakfast cake dry, instead of moist and tender.
 This is especially true of the oats because they act like little sponges and soak up lots of liquid from the batter.
 I promise it’s worth taking the few extra moments to measure your ingredients correctly — you’ll end up with the best healthy peach oatmeal breakfast cake imaginable!

 You’ll also whisk cinnamon and nutmeg into your flour and oats.
 Nutmeg was one of my grandma’s secret ingredients in her famous peach pie, so I sprinkle it into just about every peach-flavored baking recipe that I create.
 It adds such a lovely richness to the flavor profile!

 As for the cinnamon, I highly recommend this kind!
 It’s stronger and sweeter than the regular cinnamon that you most commonly find at the grocery store.
 It’s basically the only cinnamon I use in my baking recipes now, and I actually buy mine online here because it’s so inexpensive and affordable!